 The question of autonomous vehicles and moral scruples is interesting.
 A recent study found that people say they would prefer these vehicles to protect the greater good over the interests of an individual, but many also admitted that they would likely not buy an autonomous car programmed with those instructions.

 At this time, there is not a lot of regulation or policy in place regarding driverless technology.
 Hopefully, this lack of supervision and regulation will not result in a threat to the safety of Florida drivers.

 Protecting your rights

-This brand new technology raises many important legal questions regarding liability and responsibility for accidents.
-There are no precedents set for this, but a person always has the right to protect his or her interests in the event of an accident.
+This brand new technology raises many important legal questions regarding liability and responsibility for Accidents.
+There are no precedents set for this, but a person always has the right to protect his or her interests in the event of an Accidents.

 If you believe that an auto manufacturer or another driver is to blame for your pain and suffering, you do not have suffer alone.
 Rather, you can pursue a full and fair recovery, taking the appropriate steps to ensure that the liable parties are accountable.